 Overall, it is an interesting piece.
 I enjoyed reading most of it but was a bit disappointed with how he winds it down.
 I should have seen it coming despite hoping for something more substantial.
 The very last sentence was an all too common theistic dodge.

-"In other words, it is our changing concept of God, over two millennia, that is responsible for the moral dilemma.
-It’s our problem, not the Bible’s."
+"In other words, it is our changing concept of God, over two millennia,

 No, in other words, bullshit.
 Every version of the God concept is problematic.
 The concept is by its nature a paradox.
 It is from its contradictions and incompatible components that makes it a dilemma.